Lil Dicky Isn't a White Supremacist, He's Just an Asshole

 I have a lot of people that don’t listen to rap, and some who are like the biggest of hip-hop heads that only listen to Nas and Eminem and say I’m bringing back real hip-hop.
 It’s certainly men, and certainly 70 percent white men.

-Of those dudes that are there, how many do you think realize it’s meant to be funny?
+Of those dudes that are there, how many do you think realise it’s meant to be funny?

 I wouldn’t say it’s comedy, I’d say it’s rap music.
 I think it’s misguided if you think it’s comedy, I think I’m a rapper who’s funny.
 So I don’t know what you’re asking, there’s certain songs that are more satirical.
 I think people are smarter than you give them credit for, I don’t think people think I’m a white supremacist or something.